cpa5399/javascript-environment/README.md

     * chance.js
     * regexp
 * JSON-server was used to serve the generated JSON over HTTP to use with the mock API

+### Production Builds
+* Production webpack config to output the bundle to the dist directory and enable source maps
+* Local server set up to serve from the dist directory
+* URL check for the 'useMockAPI' query string parameter to toggle the use of the mock data VS the production data set up with express
+* Additional npm scripts added to build/serve the bundle
+* HtmlWebpackPlugin was used to dynamically generate a minified index.html where Webpack will inject bundle scripts
+* Bundle spliting: A separate bundle was created for vendor libraries so that they can be cached separately
+    * The CommonsChunkPlugin is responsible for ensuring that files in the vendor bundle only get downloaded in that bundle and not the main bundle
+* Cache busting -
+    * MD5 hashes are added to the bundle names so that the names only changes when updates to the code are made.
+    Because of HTMLWebpackPlugin, the HTML dynamically updates with the new file names.
+    * Cache busting/source mapping was also enabled for CSS
+* Error logging - TrackJS
+    * EJS conditional added to only add the tracking script in the production build